3 MAROONDAH HIGHWAY, LILYDALE

-If you do experience a pet emergency situation, we ask that you call us on 9735 4211 or come to us, where a Vet will be available to assess the urgency of your pet's situation.
+If you do experience a pet emergency situation, we ask that you call us

 What you can expect on arrival

 We understand that emergency care can be an expensive prospect for many pet owners.
-Unfortunately, unlike human services, pet care isn’t subsidised by the government.
+Unfortunately, unlike human services, pet care isn’t subsidized by the government.
 As such, we aim to ensure our fees are fair and reflective of the level of care and service we provide.

-We accept most payment options including Cash, Debit Cards and Visa/Mastercard.
+We accept most payment options including Cash, Debit Cards, and Visa/Mastercard.
 We DO NOT accept Diners Club/Amex or Cheques.

 We ask that the consultation fee MUST be paid at the time of arrival.
-If admission is required a further deposit of a minimum of 50% of the estimated cost is required for all hospitalised patients.
+If admission is required a further deposit of a minimum of 50% of the estimated cost is required for all hospitalized patients.

 If you need assistance with your Vet bills, we recommend Vet Pay.
 Vet Pay offer payment solutions, specifically for the Veterinary industry, to help make treatments more affordable for pet owners.
 If you have any questions, check out their website or ask one of our staff members for more information.

 If your pet exhibits any abnormal activity or behaviour, a veterinary consultation is a good idea.
 If you’re concerned about your pet, feel free to contact us or come in for a consult.
-Remember, Lilydale Accident and Emergency is staffed 24/7.

 Poisoning is a common emergency in pets and the list of causes is long; insecticides, snail bait, rat bait, weed killers, fertilisers, paint, medications along with many household foods such as chocolate, grapes, macadamia nuts and so on.
 Signs are variable and may include vomiting, twitching, lethargy, convulsions and difficulty breathing.